Ricardosgeral/relier/README.md

 + Tools to make the openings in the aluminum box (*e.g.* a mini Drill DIY set should be enough)
 + Precision screwdriver set

- # Usage of the GUI
+# Usage of the Graphical User Interface (GUI)

-Here are presented the pages of the Graphical User Interface (GUI), shown in touchscreen (Nextion device).
+Here are presented the pages GUI displayed in the touchscreen monitor (Nextion device).

 **Credits**